 In general, this API allows either one writer or any number of simultaneous readers, on any given object.
 In other words, if two or more calls access the same object concurrently, then the behavior is only well-defined if all the calls are only reading from the object and do not modify it.
 Read accesses include reading memory by input parameters and reading keystore content by using a key.
-For more details, refer to the Concurrent calls section.
+For more details, refer to Concurrent calls on page 35.

 If an application shares memory with another security context, it can pass shared memory blocks as input buffers or output buffers, but not as non-buffer parameters.
-For more details, refer to the Stability of parameters on page 34 section.
+For more details, refer to Stability of parameters on page 34.